rubymonsters/ruby-for-beginners/08_your_tools.md

 system commands.

-IRB is pretty handy for quickly trying something out, and it is a great tool for exploring the language Ruby and things that come built in.
+IRB is pretty handy for quickly trying something out, and it is a great tool for exploring the language Ruby, and things that come built in.

 For example: